HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-6 Repeaters.md

 #### What's a Repeater?

 > **Key Information:** A *repeater station simultaneously retransmits the signal of another amateur station on a different channel or channels*.
+This type of amateur station is formally known as a *repeater station*.

 Imagine a radio relay station perched high up on a hill or tall building.
 It listens on one frequency and simultaneously retransmits what it hears on another.
 This extends your range way beyond what your little handheld or mobile rig could do on its own.